iatenine/MicroState/README.md

   - Note: "orphaned" text nodes (not wrapped corresponding HTML tags) are no longer rendered, text nodes will not be considered orphaned if wrapped in a parent component's tags
 - Multiple MicroState objects can exist on the same page
 - MicroState objects rerender all their components with every state change, irrespective of any dependencies
+- Props are passed in a similar manner as they are in React functional components but should not be named `state` or `prevState`